csalzano/power-boost-for-gravity-forms/readme.txt

 2. Screenshot of an expanded Forms menu in the WordPress admin bar.
 The first two forms are highlighted with a different link color and a push pin emoji.
 3. Screenshot of a single Gravity Forms entry.
 An arrow points to a field ID number that appears to the left of a field name.
 4. Screenshot of a single Gravity Forms entry.
 An arrow points to a F Resend Feeds button near the Resend Notifications button.
+5. Screenshot of the form selector drop down.
+It has been widened to display long form names rather than cut them off.

 == Changelog ==